 Here’s a fantastic DIY from Life Through My Eyes that the kids can help with.
-Glue magnets to the back of puzzle pieces; create word and number games with magnetic alphabet/number sets; make a memory game using family photos; and even use magnets to hold drawing paper in place.
-With a few cheap items from your nearest dollar store, you can create a wonderful travel kit that will last the distance.
+Glue magnets to the back of puzzle pieces; create word and number games with magnetic alphabet/number sets; make a memory game using family photos, and even use magnets to hold drawing paper in place.
+With a few cheap items from your nearest dollar store, you can create a wonderful kids travel game that will last the distance.

 The Cra-Z-Art MagnaDoodle ($19.99) allows kids to draw quietly or play classic games with each other, such as Hang Man and Tic Tac Toe.
 A quick slide to the right and they can start all over.
 Another great one for limited space (this one will fit in your handbag for doctor visits too!).